feedbackfarm/widget/docs/README.md

-# Feedback Farm Widgets
+# Welcome

+feedback.farm allow you to collect feedback from your customers and make your SaaS app better.

 ## Want to start collecting feedback?

-We officially support widget for REACT, HTML and Wordpress website
+We officially support widget for React, HTML and Wordpress website

-### Widgets
+### Widget

 {% content-ref url="widgets/integrate-with-your-react-app.md" %}
 [integrate-with-your-react-app.md](widgets/integrate-with-your-react-app.md)